EPA Links and Publications

 Glass collected at the curbside is usually commingled, meaning that different colors and types of glass are collected together.
 This glass might then be sorted by color, or other characteristics, at a materials recovery facility.
 Some municipal and commercial recycling programs require participants to separate clear, brown, and green glass.
 Although all glass is made of silica and soda, the type and quantity vary slightly with different types of glass.
 Different melting points and chemical incompatibility make it important to sort glass by color.
-Glass separated by color yield glass cullet of higher economic value.
+Glass separated by color yields glass cullet of higher economic value.

 Markets for Recovered Glass

 Glass container manufacturers need a steady supply of quality cullet to make glass containers.
 Ninety percent of recycled glass is used to make new containers, and the demand for quality cullet is greater than the supply.
 High-quality cullet is free of contaminants that would limit its usefulness in manufacturing.

 High-quality cullet can be used for abrasives, aggregate substitute, bead manufacturing, decorative applications, fiberglass, frictionators (match striker surfaces), and fluxes in metal foundry work.
 Lower-quality cullet is increasingly used in secondary applications, such as in the manufacture of fiberglass insulation, roadbed aggregate, driving safety reflective beads, and decorative tile.

 Source reduction is the process of reducing the amount or toxicity of waste that is generated.
 Money and resources saved by reducing the weight of glass containers help make glass more cost effective for glass container manufacturers, who face competition from aluminum and plastic container manufacturers.
 Using advances in design and manufacturing technology, the glass container industry continues to reduce the weight of glass containers.